souperhost-3000/service-dannyhannyford/README.md

 # SouperHost: More places to stay

-> This react project mocks the "More places to stay" image carousel.
-The client fetches data with express connecting it to a mongoDB server.
+> This react application is an image carousel.
+The client fetches data with express connecting it to mongoDB.

 ![Image of places to stay](https://i.imgur.com/6fTc2k8.png)